rubiojr/cifrado/README.md

 * Video streaming (streams video files available in a container).
 * Bootstrap a Swift All-In-One server in a cloud provider (DigitalOcean is the only one supported ATM).
+* Rackspace Cloud Files support (documentation available in the wiki).
 * Ruby 1.8.7, 1.9.X and 2.0 compatibility.

 Cifrado has a built-in help command: